2023 Sinaloa unrest

-The 2023 Sinaloa unrest began on January 5, 2023, following the arrest of Ovidio Guzmán, son of jailed drug lord Joaquín 'El Chapo' Guzmán, sparking a wave of violence in the state of Sinaloa.
+The 2023 Sinaloa unrest or The Second Black Thursday began on January 5, 2023, following the arrest of Ovidio Guzmán, son of jailed drug lord Joaquín 'El Chapo' Guzmán, sparking a wave of violence in the state of Sinaloa.
 In retaliation for the arrest of Ovidio Guzmán, cartel members blocked highways with burning vehicles and began attacks against the armed forces.
-The Culiacán International Airport was closed by shooting after two planes (one passenger and the other military) were attacked by bullets.
-On January 13, the Mexican Secretary of the Interior Adán Augusto López Hernández declared that "order has been restablished" in Sinaloa.
+The Culiacán International Airport was closed after gunfire was opened on two planes (one passenger and the other military).
+On January 13, the Mexican Secretary of the Interior Adán Augusto López Hernández declared that "order has been reestablished" in Sinaloa.

 According to official reports, ten soldiers, a police officer and 19 alleged members of the Sinaloa Cartel were killed.
 The violence prompted the Mexican military to launch a series of armed raids using planes and helicopters to attack cartel members.

 Arrest

 The Mexican armed forces and local authorities began a recapture operation against Ovidio Guzmán López, son of Joaquín "El Chapo" Guzmán and a high-ranking member of the Sinaloa Cartel, after a previous failed operation on October 17, 2019.

 This new operation was carried out on January 5, 2023, in the Jesús María district of Culiacán, Sinaloa, Mexico and with the help of air support, Ovidio Guzmán was arrested for the second time.